xianxianzhou/PrivadoID-docs/docs/issuer-node/install-kubernetes.md

 `PRIVATE_KEY` is the private key of the wallet (Metamask private key wallet).

-`MAINNET` Specify if the network is main; if this value is false, the issuer node will use Amoy.
+`MAINNET` Specify if the network is main; if this value is false, the issuer node will use Origin.

 `UIPASSWORD` is the password for the user: ui-user.
 This password is used when the user visits the UI.